Stable developmental patterns of gene expression without morphogen gradients: Results

 The central result reported in \cite{Majka2023} is the description of the dynamics of a contact zone between two gene-expression domains for various levels of mutual repression between the two expressed genes.
 A single expression domain can form either by overcoming the ``activation threshold'' in the nearby undifferentiated tissue, resulting in asymptotically constant-velocity expansion, or emerge instantaneously in the entire available tissue, when expression is constitutive (active by default).
 For two genes in the system (and two respective domains) the scenario depends on the strength of mutual repression.
 If one gene cannot prevent the expression of the other gene in the bulk of its own domain, the dominating gene overtakes the system exponentially fast, expressing in the entire volume and without forming a meaningful contact zone between domains.
 For stronger repression, which prevents gene expression deeper in the bulk of its adversary domain, a contact zone emerges, within which both domains of active expression overlap.
 However, this region of overlap grows indefinitely, albeit with asymptotically constant velocity.
 When the interaction strength surpasses a critical value, an asymptotically finite-size contact zone is formed.
 In this regime one domain can still shrink and the other grow, but in a coordinated manner, preserving the width of the contact zone.
 Asymptotically, the contact zone drifts with a constant velocity that is determined by the system parameters.
 This gives rise to a ``travelling'' gene expression pattern.
 The width and velocity of the contact zone are stable against perturbations in this phase, acting as an attractor of the system dynamics.
-However, the travelling pattern is not stable as a whole, as in the finite-size systems it survives only for a limited time, until one domain ``pushes out'' the other.
-Finally, perfectly stable patterns arise as a special case of travelling patterns, namely in the limit of zero-velocity drift.
+However, while the travelling pattern is well-organized into two domains, it is not stable in the sense that in finite-size systems it survives only for a limited time, until one domain ``pushes out'' the other.
+Finally, perfectly stable patterns arise as a special case of travelling patterns with zero-velocity drift.
+As such, they can survive arbitrarily long.

 The simulations in this work are stochastic, tracking the chemical reactions at single-molecule resolution across the set of reaction-volumes constituting the system.
 However, in the limit of large particle number and small reaction volumes, this type of spatially discrete and stochastic dynamics approaches the continuous and ultimately deterministic reaction-diffusion dynamics of the type considered in \cite{Majka2023}.
 The existence of this deterministic limit can be also seen as the manifestation of the emergent noise-control mechanism that overtakes the system.
 Therefore, we compare the numerically found optimal $\kappa_{\rm opt}$ with the theoretically predicted $\kappa_{\rm theor}$ to assess how well the deterministic theory approximates the dynamics in the highly stochastic regime, and to explain the nature of the emergent noise-control mechanism.